tfiers/RoamShowTime/README.md

 - If those are the same (ignoring seconds), only one is displayed
 - For times more than 24 hours in the past, the full date is displayed.

+Note that the displayed times concern the block text only (and not any descendant blocks).

-When a lot of blocks are loaded on the page, the app will start to respond slowly.
+⏱ When a lot of blocks are loaded on the page, the app will start to respond slowly.
 Toggling off the time display while you are interacting with blocks will then help.

-If you use custom CSS on Roam that drastically changes the layout, this plugin might well clash with it.
+🎨 If you use custom CSS on Roam that drastically changes the layout, this plugin might well clash with it.
 Smaller theming changes should be fine.

 ### Installation